gnarlyquack/dr-strangetest-documentation/content/writing-tests.md

 errors are signalled by throwing an exception.
 This means a test typically ends immediately when a failure or an error happens.

-Failed assertions are exceptions that are instances of `strangetest\Failure`.
+Failed assertions are exceptions that are instances of PHP's built-in `AssertionError` exception (or in PHP 5, instances of `strangetest\Failure`).
-In PHP 7 and higher, this is a subclass of PHP's built-in `AssertionError` exception.
 Any other exception is treated as an error.

 Although prior examples use assertions provided by Dr. Strangetest, you can also use PHP's built-in `assert` function.
-Failed assertions are automatically converted into exceptions as described above, and in PHP 7.2 and higher `assert.exception` is automatically enabled.
+Failed assertions are automatically converted to an exception and thrown.

 ```php
 function testHelloToTheWorld()